HouKangkang/rebar_test/README.md

 try rebar

-Just gibe rebar a try by this repo.
+Just give rebar a try by this repo.